oldu73/doc/docs/javascript/training/16-project-blog/118-styles-setup.md

 touch _utils.scss
 ```

-Edit 'styles.scss' to import partials, no need to put underscore as file name prefix due to the fact those are partials:
+Edit `styles.scss` to import partials, no need to put underscore as file name prefix due to the fact those are partials:

 ```scss
 @import "base";